eslint/rfcs/designs/2019-allow-all-directives-in-line-comments/README.md

 ## Summary

-ESLint currently only allows the following types in directives to be used inside of block comments (`/* Block Comment */`):
+ESLint currently only allows the following types of directives to be used inside of block comments (`/* Block Comment */`):

 * `exported`
 * `global(s)`